Confidence intervals for the Poisson distribution: Desirable properties of confidence intervals

 \subsection{Connectedness}

 There is no requirement in Eq.~\ref{eq:Calpha} that a confidence set be connected.
 For some distributions, disconnected sets provide useful descriptions.
 However, the Poisson distribution is unimodal, and our sets will be easiest to understand if we insist on connected confidence sets (e.g.,~\cite{Blaker2000}).
 That is, we will insist that the sets $C_\alpha(N)$ contain only single continuous ranges of $\theta$ values.
-This is not always automatic in practice, we must enforce it.
+This is not always automatic in practice; we must enforce it.
 This requirement will put constraints on our ability to minimize overcovering.
 With this requirement, our confidence set can be described as an interval:

 We henceforth require connected intervals.
 If we have a confidence set that is not connected, we can always add intermediate parameter values until it is connected.
 This will be at the cost of performance in terms of overcoverage.
+For simplicity we will also drop the $\alpha$ subscript on $\ell$ and $u$ from now on as understood.